Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth: Experiments

-Our empirical results suggest that as of the time of this study and based on the subjective labeling tasks we tested, \textbf{human labelers exhibit distinct correlation patterns that no LLM replicates.}
+Our empirical results suggest that \textbf{as of the time of this study and based on the subjective labeling tasks we tested, human agents exhibit distinct correlation patterns that no LLM replicates.}